lukematt574/EnjoySockets/README.md

 ## Quick Start

 Below is a minimal example showing how to set up a server and a client.
-EnjoySockets uses an intuitive approach where incoming messages are automatically routed to methods that match the message name.
+EnjoySockets uses an intuitive approach where incoming messages are automatically routed to methods whose names match the target name provided as the first argument when sending a message.

 ### Server Side